m3data/collective-futurecrafting/_craft/provocation.md

 background_size="100%"
 background_position="center"
 content="
-<h2>Horizon 1: The World We're In</h2><p>This is the world of business as usual.
+<h2>Horizon One (H1): The Dominant System in Decline</h2><p>This is the world of business as usual.
 Extractive economies, top-down control, endless growth on a finite planet.
-It's familiar, but it's failing us.</p>
-<p>This horizon represents the institutions, ways of thinking, doing and creating that currently dominate but are no longer fit for purpose.
+It represents the institutions, ways of thinking, doing and creating that currently dominate but are no longer fit for purpose.
 These systems—extractive economies, hierarchical governance, and consumer-driven cultures—are at odds with sustaining life on Earth.</p>
 <details class='accordion'>
         <summary class='accordion__trigger'>The challenge</summary>
         <div class='accordion__content'>